saarinna/gisdev/README.md

 In `/home/user/Documents/django_server/scripts` all four scripts need to be modified.
 The `/home/user/Documents/django_server/umep/views.py` file needs to be modified.
 The files include filepaths `/home/user/Documents/django_server/...` where the `user` needs to be changed to match your local machines username.

+The downloaded DEM_Helsinki.tif and DSM_Helsinki files need to moved to `/home/user/Documents/django_server/data` directory.

 1. **Open terminal in the Project Directory:**
    - Open a terminal in the root of the Django project, where `manage.py` is located.